 For Staying Connected in Style

-If you want to wear your smartwatch like a badge of honor, you’re probably going to want to go with the Apple Watch.
-It’s the smartwatch against which all others are compared, and it sits at the forefront in terms of technology.
+If you want to wear your smartwatch like a badge of honor, you’re probably going with the Apple Watch.
+It’s the smartwatch that all others are compared against and it sits at the forefront in terms of technology.
 But the Apple Watch really looks like a smartwatch.
 For something less obvious, look to the Montblanc Summit 2.
 Coming in at just under a grand, this watch that’s crafted in Le Locle, Switzerland is on the pricey side for a smartwatch.
 But one glance at the high-end stainless steel case, sapphire glass and good looks of a traditional watch and you know where the money is going.
 The timepiece leans dressy, best worn in business settings, but its classic design can go with casual ensembles as well.
-Plus you’ve got all the technology on a screen with sharp 390 x 390 resolution and 1GB of RAM running apps on Google’s Wear OS.
+Plus, you’ve got all the technology on a screen with sharp 390 x 390 resolution and 1GB of RAM running apps on Google’s Wear OS.